-MÖ FILMS is a film production company based in Quebec who wishes, through its various projects, to contribute to the debates and issues of our times.
+MÖ FILMS is an independent film production company based in Quebec city who wishes to contribute to the debates and issues of our times through its various projects.
 Issues related to identity, social fabric, territory, environment and social justice are all subjects that inspire our projects.

 THE DIRECTORS – PRODUCERS

 Olivier Higgins and Mélanie Carrier were both born in Québec, Canada.
 Their passion for sport climbing carried them on the most beautiful cliffs of the world and led them to discover the video and cinematographic world.
 By then, video simply allowed them to share with their relatives the various projects they were doing abroad: their university studies in biology at the Reunion Island, their environmental projects in Madagascar, their climbing trips around the world, etc.